 Specialties & expertise

-Dr. Hartselle received her MD from Northwestern University in Chicago, Illinois.
-She completed her adult psychiatry training at New York University/ Bellevue Hospitals and her child psychiatry fellowship at Brown University where she served as chief resident.
+Dr. Stephanie Hartselle is a child, adolescent, and adult psychiatrist and the CEO of Hartselle & Associates.
+She received her MD from Northwestern University in Chicago, Illinois and completed her adult psychiatry training at New York University/ Bellevue Hospitals and her child psychiatry fellowship at Brown University where she served as chief resident.
 Previously, she directed the emergency psychiatry program at Hasbro Children's Hospital.

 Dr. Hartselle has particularly deep expertise in sleep-related issues, including the diagnosis and management of sleep disorders, and management of complex, chronic medical and psychiatric illnesses.
 She also has expertise in anxiety, OCD, panic, mood disorders, depression, ADHD, and psychopharmacological management.